-The use of all these techniques enables me to address these imbalances, loss of mobility and function that you may be experiencing.
-Remedial Massage and the other techniques I use have the added bonus of also improving circulation, reducing pain and bringing a general sense of well-being.
+The use of all these techniques enables me to address any imbalances, loss of mobility and function that you may be experiencing.
+Remedial Massage and the other techniques I use have the added bonus of improving circulation, reducing pain and bringing a general sense of well-being.
 I provide both short term treatment plans for acute injuries through to long term, maintenance programs.
 This ensures the long term reduction in common stress areas to increase performance, decrease cellular stress and shorten recovery.

 What Happens In A Session?

 Regardless of your symptoms, your first session with me will start with you explaining your issue.
 Where in the body the effects are being felt is the next piece of information I need.
 Examples are constant neck pain or lower back pain after sitting at work all day.
 I will then undertake a thorough postural and soft tissue assessment .
 A treatment plan is devised based on treating the cause of the imbalance and then the session will go ahead.
 However – please don’t be surprised if that turns out to be in a different part of the body to where the pain is being felt.
-It’s not uncommon for cause and effect to be in the same place.
+It’s not uncommon for cause and effect to be in a totally different place.
 Eg. Lower back pain as the result of limited ankle mobility due to a previous ankle sprain.

 The key to long lasting results is only partly down to the treatments received by me (sorry…but it’s true).
 It’s vital you play your part too.